bahaidev/textbrowser/README.md

         performance, especially with large data files, as the whole data file must otherwise be downloaded for each result display.

-    -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).
+    -   `noDynamic` - If there is no server-side component to expedite non-indexedDB queries

-        (This has not been fully tested.)
+    -   `skipIndexedDB` - If one wishes to force avoiding indexedDB even when permitted by user (for testing)

     -   `hideFormattingSection` - Boolean as to whether to hide the formatting section by default (can be overridden by the user in preferences).